 Payment of the incentive is made at the same time that a pharmacy claim is assessed and paid by us.

-The premium free dispensing incentive is separately identified on the Medicare Australia reconciliation statements.
+The premium free dispensing incentive is separately identified on the Medicare reconciliation statements.
 The statements display the total number of prescriptions paid, the amount paid and also identify individual prescriptions that were paid the online claiming incentive.

 The Pharmaceutical Benefits Schedule (the Schedule) now identifies certain items as Authority required (STREAMLINED).
-Prescriptions for listed quantities and/or repeats for these items no longer require telephone approval from Medicare Australia or DVA to obtain an authority approval number.
+Prescriptions for listed quantities and/or repeats for these items no longer require telephone approval from Medicare or DVA to obtain an authority approval number.

 Prescribers can find the streamlined authority code in the Schedule next to the text that describes the indications for which the item may be prescribed.